Eight Years of Rider Measurement in the Android Malware Ecosystem: Evolution and Lessons Learned

 \subsection{Differential Analysis}

-In this paper, we aim at establishing a systematic way of extracting rider methods.
-For that, we mine methods that are common to members of the same family.
-Our underlying assumption is that samples belonging to the same family have the same purpose and are written by the same authors, and therefore there will be code in common with all the malware samples in the family.
-In the simplest case, this common code will be present in all samples in the family.
-In other cases, for example when a malware family is composed of several subfamilies, it will be manifested in a subset of the samples.
-Those methods that are not common to members of the same family are deemed irrelevant to characterizing the behavior of the app and discarded.
+We use differential analysis to systematically isolate software components that are irrelevant to our study.
+In its essence, this technique enables us to discard sets of observations that do not consistently appear in a population.
+In our domain, a population is a family for which we extract the set of methods that appear in each sample.
+Methods that are common to the different members of the same family are assumed to belong to the rider and stored for further analysis.
+Our underlying assumption is that samples from the same family have the same purpose and are written by the same authors.
+As part of the repackaging process, riders are inserted into different apps.
+Thus, it is expected to find common code structures within all the malware samples in the family.

-To identify which methods are common among samples of the same family, we build on top of a system called Dendroid~\cite{suarez2014dendroid}.
-Dendroid uses text mining to analyze code structures in Android malware families and runs static analysis to extract a high-level representation of the Control Flow Graph (CFG) associated to fragments of an app.
-In particular, it uses methods as atomic units of code.
-A hash (fingerprint) of the CFG of each fragments is computed.
-We then compare the set of common fingerprints for each family.
+In a nutshell, our approach follows two steps: first, we extract the Control Flow Graph (CFG) of an app and annotate each node.
+Second, we identify nodes that are common throughout the malware family and extract the rider component from it.

+\textbf{CFG and graph annotation.} Miscreants can deliberately modify riders across infections to evade pattern-based recognition systems.
+To be resilient to these evasion attempts, we aim at obtaining an abstract representation of the code.
+The most common forms of obfuscation in Android malware are class and method renaming, variable encryption, dynamic code loading, and code hiding~\cite{suarez2017droidsieve}.
+In our work, we compute the CFG of each code fragment extracted.

+For this, we transform the sequence of instructions seen in the binary into a list of statements defining its control flow such as blocks of consecutive instructions (namely ``basic blocks'') and bifurcations determined by ``if'' statements and jumps.
+Figure~\ref{fig:acodestructure} shows an example of the code structures found in a particular app.
+Each node in the graph represents a piece of code that will be executed sequentially without any jumps.
+The CFG is then flattened based on the grammar proposed by Cesare and Xiang~\cite{cesare2010classification}.

+We then obtain a hash (fingerprint) of each code structure and it is used to compare the set of common fingerprints for each family.